jimregan/notes/_drafts/2026-01-17-chatgpt-reel-notes.md

 * **szar neki** – “things are shit for them”; crude but very natural spoken evaluation.
 * **jelentkezzen!** – “step forward!”; mock-authoritative, theatrical.
 * **mutassátok meg!** – “show them!”; crowd-addressing exaggeration.

+---

+### Why this is excellent “background-noise” input

+* High-frequency **social filler vocabulary**
+* Repetition trains **automatic parsing**
+* Teaches what Hungarians *say instead of meaning something*
+* Whisper will often:

+  * merge fillers
+  * drop repetitions
+  * flatten rhetorical questions

+Which is fine — *you* now know where the meaning actually lives.

+If you want next:

+* I can mark which **particles are semantically empty vs socially loaded**, or
+* compress this into **what a non-Hungarian would mistakenly think is being said**, or
+* predict **ASR failure patterns** for this exact rant style.

+Send the next one whenever.

 ------